 - Prototype 2 replaces Mercer as the protagonist with James Heller, making Alex the villain in the process.
 Heller broods substantially less than Mercer, but makes up for it in being always angry, all the time.
 They tried to make him a bit more sympathetic than Mercer; jury's out on whether they succeeded, as many fans of the first didn't like the change in Mercer's characterization to accommodate Heller as a protagonist, and the game still tries it's best to stoke its players' sadistic tendencies.

 - Shadow the Hedgehog is not actually an example but he was heavily marketed as one for his spinoff game where he swore, used guns, and rode motorcycles to fight an alien invasion.
 This resulted in him becoming a controversial character among the fanbase.
+Even more so, this kind of thing lead to infamous meme "OW THE EDGE".

 - Twisted Metal: Needles Kane (AKA Sweet Tooth), who debuted in the first game released in 1995 and was created by David Jaffe (also the director for the God of War series), is a highly sociopathic Blood Knight who has no compunction to killing anyone in his way to getting to at Calyspo.